aPlus-Game-Engine/AA2D/README.md

 ## AA2D

-> A JavaScript Canvas renderer.
-Like a double-A battery, AA2D just works!
+> A JavaScript Canvas renderer; powerful as a double-A battery